Special notice for 2025 High School Graduates

 How were the NC College Connect colleges and universities determined?

-• No. A student’s qualification for NC College Connect is determined based on their weighted GPA at the close of their junior year.
+• No. A student’s qualification for NC College Connect is determined based on their weighted GPA at the close of their junior year and enrollment in a fourth level math course by the start of their senior year.

 • Students who are not eligible for the NC College Connect program should visit CFNC.org to learn more about higher education options available and for additional support in planning, applying, and paying for college.

-How is a student’s community college match determined?
+How is a student’s community college direct admission determined?
 What if a student wants to attend a different community college?

-• A student’s matched NC community college is determined by the district or local education agency (LEA) where they attend.
-For school districts bordering two community colleges, students will be matched to the community college that enrolls over 60% of that county’s population.
+• A student’s offered direct admission to NC community college is determined by the district or local education agency (LEA) where they attend.
+For school districts bordering two community colleges, students will be directly admitted to the community college that enrolls over 60% of that county’s population.

-• The application portal will not have the capability to match a student to more than one NC community college, even though all NC community colleges are participating.
+• The application portal will not have the capability to admit a student to more than one NC community college, even though all NC community colleges are participating.

 • Students are encouraged to apply to as many NC community colleges in the state that interest them.
 NC community college applications are always free, and students are automatically admitted through the traditional application process.

-Do students have to claim their spot at just one institution, or can they accept multiple spots before committing to attend one institution?
+Do students have to accept admission at just one institution, or can they accept multiple spots before committing to attend one institution?

-• Students can complete an easy, simplified application on the NC College Connect portal for each participating college or university they are interested in.
+• Students can accept admission on the NC College Connect portal for each participating college or university they are interested in.

-• Students can complete as many simplified applications as they’d like.
-This step does not guarantee enrollment – students are simply completing the first step of the process and informing the colleges and universities that they’re interested in attending.
-The benefit of claiming their spot through NC College Connect is a much shorter application process.
+• This step does not guarantee enrollment—students are completing the first step of the process and informing the colleges and universities that they’re interested in attending.
+The benefit of claiming their spot through NC College Connect is a much shorter process and avoiding the wait associated with applying and then waiting to be admitted.

 Are the official enrollment deadlines the same for each college or university?
 Do the enrollment deadlines for NC College Connect align with the regular enrollment dates for each college or university?